Bernard Lagat

-Bernard Kipchirchir Lagat (born December 12, 1974) is a Kenyan-American middle and long-distance runner.
+Bernard Kipchirchir Lagat (born December 12, 1974) is a Kenyan-born American former middle and long-distance runner.

 Lagat was born in Kapsabet, Kenya.
 Prior to his change of domicile to the US, Lagat had an extensive competitive career representing his native country.

-He is the American record holder in the 1500 m and mile run indoors, as well as the 1500 m and 3000 m outdoors, and is the Kenyan record holder at 1500 m outdoors.
-Lagat is the second fastest 1500 m runner of all time, behind Hicham El Guerrouj.
+With his personal best of 3:26.34, Lagat is the Kenyan record holder at 1500 m outdoors, and is the second fastest 1500 m runner of all time, behind Hicham El Guerrouj.
+After becoming an American citizen, he broke American records in several events, including the 1500 m, mile, 3000 m, and 5000 m.

 Lagat is a five-time Olympian, having competed in the 2000, 2004, 2008, 2012 and 2016 games, and is a thirteen-time medalist in World Championships and Olympics including five gold medals.
 At the age of 41, he finished 5th in the finals of the 5000 m at the Rio Olympics.

 Lagat's long-term coach is James Li of the University of Arizona, with whom he has worked for over a decade.
+Today, Lagat is the head cross country coach and an assistant track and field coach at the University of Arizona.

 Early life

 Lagat was born in Kaptel village, near Kapsabet town in Nandi District of Kenya.
 He is a Nandi, a sub-tribe of the Kalenjin people.

 He graduated from the Kaptel High School in 1994, where he had started his athletic career.
 He joined Jomo Kenyatta University of Agriculture and Technology in Nairobi 1996.
-Later in the same year he moved to Washington State University where other Kenyan athletic greats such as Henry Rono and Michael Kosgei prospered.
+Later in the same year, he moved to Washington State University where other Kenyan athletic greats such as Henry Rono and Michael Kosgei prospered.

 In 1998, while at WSU, Lagat won three NCAA individual championships; indoor mile and 3000 m, as well as the 5000 m outdoors.

 In 2000, Lagat graduated from Washington State University with a degree in management information systems.